Blackmore becomes first woman jockey to win Grand National - RFI

 "I don't know what Henry does with the horses.
 He gave me such a spin out there."

+"I never even thought about having a ride in the race let alone win it when I started out in 2011.

+"I guess the message from my success is that anyone can dream."

-De Bromhead, a self-confessed pessimist, also emulated his one-two in the Gold Cup with a one-two in the National as Balka des Flos was second.
+De Bromhead, a self-confessed pessimist, also emulated his one-two in the Gold Cup with a one-two in the National as Balka des Flos finished second.

 "It feels amazing, it is something you dream of," he said.